spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-zed-rest-api.md

 After this step log in to Zed and try opening `http://ZED_HOST/api/v1/doc` and `http://ZED_HOST/api/v1/docTransfer`.

-### Step 2: Create a business model to examine facade classes using reflection
+## 2. Create a business model to examine facade classes using reflection

 First, it is needed to create an empty model class `ApiEntry` in the business layer, it can be placed in `Business/Model/ApiEntry.php`.